MicrosoftDocs/power-platform/power-platform/developer/test-engine/powerfx.md

 `Assert(BooleanExpression, Message)`

 The `Assert` function takes in a Power Fx expression that should evaluate to a boolean value.
-If the value returned is false, the test will fail.
+If the value returned is false, the test fails.

 ### Assert example